-Far, Far From Ypres Stage Show in 2014
+Far, Far From Ypres Stage Show

 The cast of twenty-six included Barbara Dickson, Phil Cunningham and Dick Gaughan and was brilliantly produced by Ian McCalman.
 The entire cast rose to the occasion and gave stunning performances which even exceeded those of 2012.
 Narration was by BBC radio presenter Iain Anderson and the overhead projection was by Peter Heywood.

 “Congratulations to you and all those involved in this unforgettable production…” (Fiona Hyslop MSP, Cabinet Secretary for Culture)

 “What a moving concert and magnificent evening…” (Norman Drummond, Chairman of Parliamentary WW1 Commemoration Panel)